SamLinoFinnegan/Clone_Challenge/README.md

 # Clone_Script

 ## Overview
-Clone_Challenge is a Python script that synchronizes two folders by copying the contents of one folder to another.
+Clone_Script is a Python script that synchronizes two folders by copying the contents of one folder to another.
 It also provides an option to set up a cron job for automatic synchronization at specified intervals.

 ## Features
 - Clone files and folders from one directory to another.